datalad-handbook/book/docs/basics/101-140-filesystem.rst

 A different command to remove file content entirely and irreversibly from a repository is the :command:`datalad drop` command (:manpage:`datalad-drop` manual).
-One usecase for this is to make a repository more lean.
+One use case for this is to make a repository more lean.
 Think about a situation in which a very large result file is computed by default in some analysis, but isn't relevant for any project, and one may want to remove it.